ryantd42/NY-Legislative-Git/2023/A2878A-2023/bill.md

   (b) The judgment was procured by duress, misrepresentation or fraud on the part of the court or a prosecutor or  a  person  acting  for  or  in behalf of a court or a prosecutor; or
-  (c)  [Material  evidence] EVIDENCE adduced at a trial resulting in the judgment OR THAT WAS RELIED UPON BY ANY PARTY AS  A  BASIS  FOR  A  PLEA AGREEMENT  was false [and was, prior to the entry of the judgment, known by the prosecutor or by the court to be false]; or (d) [Material evidence] EVIDENCE adduced by  the  people  at  a  trial resulting  in  the  judgment  OR  THAT WAS RELIED UPON BY ANY PARTY AS A BASIS FOR A PLEA AGREEMENT was procured in  violation  of  the  [defend- ant's] APPLICANT'S rights under the constitution of this state or of the United States; or
+  (c)  [Material  evidence  adduced at a trial] EVIDENCE THAT WAS LIKELY RELIED UPON BY A FACT FINDER resulting in the judgment AT TRIAL OR  THAT WAS  LIKELY RELIED UPON BY ANY PARTY AS A BASIS FOR A PLEA AGREEMENT was false [and was, prior to the entry of the judgment, known by the  prose- cutor or by the court to be false]; or
-  (e)  During the proceedings resulting in the judgment, the [defendant] APPLICANT, by reason of mental  disease  or  defect,  was  incapable  of understanding or participating in such proceedings; or (f)  Improper  [and  prejudicial]  conduct not appearing in the record occurred during a trial resulting in the judgment which conduct,  if  it had  appeared  in  the  record,  would  have  [required] MADE POSSIBLE a reversal of the judgment upon an appeal therefrom; or (g) New evidence has been discovered [since the entry  of  a  judgment based  upon  a  verdict of guilty after trial, which could not have been produced by the defendant at the trial even with due  diligence  on  his part  and  which]  OR  BECOME  AVAILABLE THAT, WHEN VIEWED ALONE OR WITH OTHER EVIDENCE, is of such character as to create a REASONABLE probabil- ity that had such evidence been received  at  the  trial  OR  DISCOVERED PRIOR  TO  TRIAL  OR  PLEA AGREEMENT THAT the verdict OR PLEA would have been more favorable to the [defendant; provided that a motion based upon such ground must be made with due diligence after the discovery of  such alleged  new  evidence]  APPLICANT.
-TYPES OF NEW EVIDENCE SHALL INCLUDE, BUT NOT BE LIMITED TO NEWLY AVAILABLE FORENSIC EVIDENCE OR EVIDENCE THAT HAS EITHER BEEN REPUDIATED BY THE EXPERT  WHO  ORIGINALLY  PROVIDED  THE OPINION  AT  A  HEARING  OR  TRIAL  OR THAT HAS BEEN UNDERMINED BY LATER SCIENTIFIC RESEARCH OR TECHNOLOGICAL ADVANCES; or (g-1) [Forensic DNA]  IN  CASES  INVOLVING  THE  FORENSIC  testing  of evidence  performed since the entry of a judgment, [(1) in the case of a defendant convicted after a guilty plea, the court has  determined  that the  defendant  has  demonstrated  a  substantial  probability  that the
+  (d) [Material evidence adduced by the people at a trial] EVIDENCE THAT WAS  LIKELY  RELIED  UPON  BY A FACT FINDER resulting in the judgment AT TRIAL OR THAT WAS LIKELY RELIED UPON BY ANY PARTY AS A BASIS FOR A  PLEA AGREEMENT  was  procured  in  violation of the [defendant's] APPLICANT'S rights under the constitution of this state or of the United States; or (e) During the proceedings resulting in the judgment, the  [defendant] APPLICANT,  by  reason  of  mental  disease  or defect, was incapable of understanding or participating in such proceedings; or (f) Improper [and prejudicial] conduct not  appearing  in  the  record occurred  during  a trial resulting in the judgment which conduct, if it had appeared in the  record,  would  have  [required]  MADE  POSSIBLE  a reversal of the judgment upon an appeal therefrom; or (g)  New  evidence  has been discovered [since the entry of a judgment based upon a verdict of guilty after trial, which could  not  have  been produced  by  the  defendant at the trial even with due diligence on his part and which] OR BECOME AVAILABLE THAT,  WHEN  VIEWED  ALONE  OR  WITH OTHER EVIDENCE, is of such character as to create a REASONABLE probabil- ity  that  had  such  evidence  been received at the trial OR DISCOVERED PRIOR TO TRIAL OR PLEA AGREEMENT THAT the verdict  OR  PLEA  would  have been more favorable to the [defendant; provided that a motion based upon such  ground must be made with due diligence after the discovery of such alleged new evidence] APPLICANT.
+TYPES OF NEW  EVIDENCE  SHALL  INCLUDE, BUT NOT BE LIMITED TO NEWLY AVAILABLE FORENSIC EVIDENCE OR EVIDENCE THAT HAS  EITHER  BEEN  REPUDIATED  BY THE EXPERT WHO ORIGINALLY PROVIDED THE OPINION AT A HEARING OR TRIAL OR  THAT  HAS  BEEN  UNDERMINED  BY  LATER SCIENTIFIC RESEARCH OR TECHNOLOGICAL ADVANCES; or (g-1)  [Forensic  DNA]  IN  CASES  INVOLVING  THE  FORENSIC testing of evidence performed since the entry of a judgment, [(1) in the case of  a defendant  convicted  after a guilty plea, the court has determined that the defendant  has  demonstrated  a  substantial  probability  that  the defendant  was  actually  innocent of the offense of which he or she was
- A. 2878  3
+ A. 2878--A  3

- defendant was actually innocent of the offense of which he  or  she  was convicted,  or  (2) in the case of a defendant convicted after a trial,] the court has determined that there exists a reasonable probability that the verdict OR PLEA OFFER would have been more favorable to the [defend- ant] APPLICANT, OR THE APPLICANT WOULD HAVE REJECTED THE PLEA OFFER.
+ convicted, or (2) in the case of a defendant convicted after  a  trial,] the court has determined that there exists a reasonable probability that the verdict OR PLEA OFFER would have been more favorable to the [defend- ant] APPLICANT, OR THE APPLICANT WOULD HAVE REJECTED THE PLEA OFFER.